alvifa604/Ash/README.md

 ### Variables

+When declaring a variable this can be done in different ways:

+1. `let variableName;`
-- Must be declared with the 'let' keyword (for now).
+    - This will create a variable with the type 'any'.
+    - This allows further initialisation of the variable to other types.
+2. `let variableName = value;`
+    - This will create a variable with the type of the value.
+    - This allows the compiler to infer the variable type.
+3. `<type> variableName;`
+    - This will create a variable with the specified type with a default value.
+4. `<type> variableName = value;`
+    - This will create a variable with the specified type and value.

+#### Notes:

+- Once assigned a type, a variable cannot be changed to another type.
+[See Types](#Types)
+- Variables of type 'any' cannot be accessed, they need to be initialised first.

+#### Specifications:

 - Must start with a letter.
 - Can include numbers and underscores.
-- Cannot reassign types.
-- Declare and assign in one line.
-- Declare and assign must end with a semicolon.
+- Declaration and initialisation must end with a semicolon.
 - Cannot be a keyword.
 - Are case sensitive.
 - Are accessed with the variable name.